 Instructions

-• In a medium saucepan, melt the butter or ghee over medium heat.
+• In a medium to large saucepan, melt the butter or ghee over medium heat.
 Add the onion and cook for 5 minutes until softened.

 • Add the garlic and cook for 30 seconds, until fragrant but not brown at all.